-*Adults of any age who wish to begin to study Greek, or to improve their skills in Greek.
+- as well as adults of any age who wish to begin to study Greek, or to improve their skills in Greek

-A number of activities motivate students to practice Greek and help them to enrich their knowledge about the Greece and her people.
-Some Greek language lessons are also combined with seasonal agriculture activities, like the olive harvest.
+Our lessons ARE NOT lecture – style, where the teacher translates the vocabulary and explains the grammatical structures.
+Various activities and language games motivate students to practice Greek and improve their skills fast and efficiently.
+The lessons’ texts as well as various activities after the lesson hours help our students also to enrich their knowledge about Greece and her people.
+Some of our Greek language lessons in Ikaria are also combined with seasonal agriculture activities, like the olive harvest.

-Why to attend Greek language lessons at Ikarian Centre?
+Why should I attend a Greek language course at Ikarian Centre?

 - Our instructors are experienced as teachers of Greek as a foreign language.